RedDot-3ND7355/BnS-Buddy/README.md

 + Miyako - Inspired by his/her BnS-Ark Tool!
 + Endless aka Kogaru - Recoded from scratch and improved!
 + ronny1982 - For bnsdat tool
-+ LokiReborn - For porting bnsdat to C#
++ LokiReborn - For porting bnsdat to C# and token generation

 Requirements: